FREQUENTLY ASKED QUESTIONS

 What is Music Lens?

-Music Lens is a free summer program that introduces elementary school students to classical music.
+Music Lens is a free summer program that introduces elementary school students to music that is new to them.
 For lower-income working parents, it fills a need for enriching childcare at a familiar location, and for kids, it’s a supportive, high-energy, and creative experience with a subject they might never have known they loved.
-Although we spend our days learning music theory and history and listening to classical masterpieces, Music Lens feels like a camp, not a school.
-Kids come away remembering a magical week of possibility, discovery, and excitement, and classical music organically becomes a valuable part of their lives.
+Although we spend our days learning music theory and history and listening to a variety of sounds, Music Lens feels like a camp, not a school.
+Kids come away remembering a magical week of possibility, discovery, and excitement, and musical exploration organically becomes a valuable part of their lives.

 Who can register?

 Music Lens is free and available to any incoming second, third, or fourth grader, though we particularly seek to partner with communities underrepresented in classical music--specifically black and Latinx children--as well as families who experience financial barriers to music education and enriching summer programs.
 No prior musical experience is required.